hrishikesh1990/freelancer_report/docs/3a-how-to-manage-a-remote-team.md

 -   **Urgency**: How time-critical is the information that you need from someone else?
 In the end stages of a project, it is likely that such situations can arise.
 At such times, it might make sense to recognise the need for a channel that everyone needs to be available on - for e.g. phone, zoom, etc.
 -   **Message sensitivity**: Some conversations such as sharing of feedback are better done on video calls, where the individuals can also infer from verbal cues rather than just relying on words.

-> **Pro-tip:**
->
->  On our podcasts with Brie (FlexJobs) and Scott (Invision), both mentioned the
+> **Pro-tip:** On our podcasts with Brie (FlexJobs) and Scott (Invision), both mentioned the <u>*importance of using emoticons*</u> to soften the message while chatting on Slack.
->
-> _**importance of using emoticons**_
->
->  to soften the message while chatting on Slack.
 Since in written communication often the spirit behind the message can be misinterpreted, emoticons help in reassuring the recipient of the nature of the message.
 So, be generous with the emoticons used in your conversations!

 -   **Number of people involved**: Getting a huge number of people on a call is always a challenge and often unproductive.
 Therefore, other than for project beginnings and scheduled checkpoints, a call for a large part of the team might not make total sense.
 It is best to break challenges into smaller problems and to have micro conversations around them.
 For larger team discussions, slack or organising it around a project management tool might make more sense.

 For two to three individuals, it has to be decided on a case-to-case basis.
 The default is written communication which does work well most of the times, but could turn inefficient.
 Scott, Director of Customer Acquisition at Invision, covered this point beautifully in one of his [LinkedIn articles](https://www.linkedin.com/pulse/slack-zoom-remote-shoulder-tap-scott-hanford/).

 > "..in a fully remote environment some interesting cultural dynamics evolve that make this remote shoulder tap a bit more complex.
 People aren’t as keen to ask individuals to jump on a call as quickly – it is quite interesting.
-Now, this isn't science...this is just my observation......and sometimes you all would have been better off just jumping on a quick Zoom."

-> **- Scott Hanford, Director of Customer Acquisition at Invision**
+Now, this isn't science...this is just my observation......and sometimes you all would have been better off just jumping on a quick Zoom."<br>**- Scott Hanford, Director of Customer Acquisition at Invision**

 ## 2. Documentation